liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-migration-assessment-toolscan-reports-roadmap.md

 ## Detailed reports

-Select any of the reports below to learn how to interpret your scan results, how to prepare for migration, and tasks to take post-migration.
+Select any of these reports to learn how to interpret your scan results, how to prepare for migration, and tasks to take post-migration.

 |**Detailed reports** |**Detailed reports** |
 |:--------------------|:--------------------|